AdobeDocs/campaign-web.en/help/v8/workflows/orchestrate-activities.md

 ## Manage activities {#manage}

-When adding activites, action buttons are available in the properties pane, allowing you to perform multiple operations.
+When adding activities, action buttons are available in the properties pane, allowing you to perform multiple operations.
 You can:

 * **Delete** the activity from the canvas.
 * **Disable/Enable** the activity.
 When the workflow is executed, disabled activities and the following activities on the same path are not executed and the workflow is stopped.